JamesCrabtree/games/Cyberpunk Tactics/README.txt

-This is a RTS demo that I implemented using an A* algorithm for pathfinding.
+This is a RTS demo that I implemented using an A* algorithm for pathfinding along with box-selection and a real-time projectile trajectory calculation algorithm.
 To play the demo run the Pathfinder executable.
-The C# program I wrote to implement the algorithm is located in the Assets folder as the files:
+The C# programs I wrote to implement the various aspects of the game are located in the Assets folder as the files:
-Grid.cs: Methods for creating the grid system that the pathfinding algorithm uses Node.cs: A class containing information kept about each node of the grid Pathfinding.cs: contains main method of the program PlayerUnit.cs: Class containing methods for controlling units
+Cotrols/Grid.cs: Methods for creating the grid system that the pathfinding algorithm uses Controls/Node.cs: A class containing information kept about each node of the grid Controls/Pathfinding.cs: contains main method of the program Controls/Controller.cs: Inheritable base class for unit control Controls/Heap.cs: An Implementation of a Binary Heap Data Structure Controls/UnitSelect.cs: Component that handles player input

+Marine/PlayerController.cs, PlayerHead.cs: inhereted from Controller to control units Marine/PlayerUnit.cs: Class containing methods and data for controllable units

+Projectiles/grenade.cs, bullet.cs: Instructs projectile on how to react to collisions Projectiles/LaunchArcRenderer.cs: Creates Line showing projected trajectory of grenade

 Controls
 --------